rvagg/archived-traversty/README.md

 # Traversty &mdash; headache-free DOM collection management and traversal

 Traversty is a library-agnostic DOM utility for traversal and element collection manipulation.
-Traversty doesn't provide any DOM manipulation features, instead, Traversty is used for managing collections of DOM elements and navigating the DOM.
+Traversty doesn't provide any DOM manipulation features; instead, Traversty is used for managing collections of DOM elements and navigating the DOM.

 <a href="#api"><i>Just show me the API!</i></a>